julianxhokaxhiu/FFNx/README.md

    - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools
    - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools
 3. Open this repository as a folder in Visual Studio Code
-4. Choose as build profile in the status bar `CMake: [Release]` (or one of the aforementioned profiles)
+4. Choose as preset in the status bar the one you desire
 5. Click the button on the status bar `Build`

 ## Auto-Formatting